 Takenouchi Kaido is the oldest road in Japan going 26km from Sakai to west Nara.
-Even before Osaka and Kyoto existed, people from China and Korea walked on this road to visit the ancient capital after disembarking from their ships in Sakai Port.
+Even before Osaka and Kyoto existed, people from China and Korea walked on this road to visit the ancient capital after disembarking from their ships in Naniwa Port.
 Though this road has changed a lot over many centuries, it still quite popular to hike this road.
 Whether you simply want a day (or more) out of the house, or enjoy Japanese history, it is interesting to visit all the different stops along the way!

 Note: See our second post on the Takenouchi Kaido.

 The Takenouchi Kaido starts from Sakai City.
 Why doesn’t it start from Osaka City?
 The answer is simple; Osaka didn’t exist when this road was built!
 This ancient road goes all the way back to when Japan was a fledgling country, having only recently established its first proper capital in Asuka of present-day Nara prefecture.

 Sakai is only 10 minutes away from Osaka City.
 Once you arrive at Sakai Station, walk along the big street and you will be at Oshoji Intersection after a few minutes.
 This is the center of the historic district of Sakai city.
 Here you will find three very important roads: the Kishu Kaido that connects Osaka and Wakayama that runs north to south, Nishi-Koya Kaido that connects Sakai and Mt.
 Koya, and Takenouchi Kaido goes from east to west.

 From this intersection, walk along the big street past the Nankai Sakai Higashi Station.
 Shortly after the station is the intersection of Koya Kaido, Kumano Kodo, and Takenouchi Kaido.